vors/static_linkstatic_fiasco/README.md

 # Static LinkStatic Fiasco

-If we mix `dlopen` of 2 libraries that share a dependency, but one of the libraries uses `linkstatic = True` we a bug:
+If we mix `dlopen` of 2 libraries that share a dependency, but one of the libraries uses `linkstatic = True` we hit a bug:

 Not very surprisingly we double-initialize static field